myreceiptt/nota-markdown/202508/iBLOOMING-Web3-Meeting-Day2.md

 ---

-## 🗣 Yuku's Intervention (in Cantonese / Hongkong language)
+## 🗣 Yuku's Speaks (in Cantonese / Hong Kong language)

-After KK’s presentation, Yuku took the floor — presenting and questioning extensively in Hongkong/Cantonese.
+After KK’s presentation, Yuku took the floor — presenting and questioning extensively in Hong Kong/Cantonese.
 While the rest of the Founders were fluent, Prof. NOTA did not understand the language.

 KK was then asked by Mr. Onggy to explain the core summary to Prof. NOTA in English.